RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/core/policies/policy.md

 - `action_name` - The action which should be predicted.
 - `policy_name` - The policy which did the prediction.
 - `confidence` - The prediction confidence.
+- `action_metadata` - Additional metadata to be attached with the prediction.

 **Returns**: